drperpen/Raw2RGB/README.md

 ## License
 This project is licensed under the MIT license.
 See [LICENSE](LICENSE.txt) for more details.

-A special thanks to Peter Flaherty Pictures for their support and generosity in open-sourcing this project.
+A special thanks to Peter Flaherty and Flaherty Pictures for their support and generosity in open-sourcing this project.
 Their commitment to open-source development makes this work accessible to the community.